-How to make gluten free chocolate cupcakes
+How to make gluten free cupcakes

 Once the batter is ready, use a cookie scoop or spoon and add the batter in 12 lined cupcake tins, filling about 2/3 of the way full.
-A cookie scoop or ice cream scoop works well because it helps keep the cupcakes an even size.

 Add to the center of the oven for 16-22 minutes.
 Check at 16 minutes and if a toothpick comes out clean, remove from the oven.

-How to make dairy free chocolate buttercream
+How to make chocolate buttercream frosting

 Dairy free buttercream is actually much easier than you would think.
 Buttercream is essentially a mixture of powdered sugar and butter, so to make it dairy free, all you need to do is use dairy free butter.

 You want to use room temperature butter so it’s easy to beat but not too soft, but if yours was in the fridge, microwave for about 20 seconds and you should be good to go.

 Add the butter to a large mixing bowl and beat with an electric mixer until fluffy.
 Then, beat in the cocoa powder and powdered sugar until thick and creamy.
 Finally, beat in the milk and vanilla.

 I used these large piping tips to get the ruffled look, but you can also take a blob of buttercream on a knife and swirl it around and it’ll taste just the same.

 If you are going to use piping tips, the consistency of the buttercream is really important.
 Too thin and it won’t hold the shape, too thick and it won’t twirl around the cupcake.
 When in doubt, this video tutorial is really helpful when frosting!